AdobeDocs/pass.en/help/authentication/rest-api-v2/cookbooks/rest-api-v2-cookbook-client-server.md

 Streaming application prepares to display the videos available for the authenticated user and has the possibility to check the access to these resources.

-* Step is optional and executed if the application wants to filter our the resources not available in the authenticated user package
+* Step is optional and executed if the application wants to filter out the resources not available in the authenticated user package
 * Call to <b>/api/v2/{serviceProvider}/decisions/preauthorize/{mvpd}</b><br>
 ([Retrieve preauthorization decision using specific MVPD](../apis/decisions-apis/rest-api-v2-decisions-apis-retrieve-preauthorization-decisions-using-specific-mvpd.md))